aaronbloomfield/ccc/hws/arbitrage/index.md

 'price_tc': 10.0,
 ```

-This is as is provided in the arbitrage_config.py file on the Canvas landing page.
+This is as is provided in the arbitrage_config.py file in the blockchain explorer's links section.
 Furthermore, the provided file has the `dex_addrs` list formatted as follows:

 ```
 'dex_addrs': [